Availability: System Design Concept

 How is Availability Measured?

-A system’s availability is measured as the percentage of a system’s uptime in a given time period or by dividing the total uptime by the total uptime and downtime in a given period of time.
+We can measure the availability of a distributed as the percentage of a system’s uptime in a given time period i.e. dividing the total uptime by the total uptime and downtime in a given period.

 The Nine’s of Availability

-Availability can also be expressed in terms of Nines.
-In high-demand applications, we usually measure availability in terms of Nines rather than percentages.
+We usually measure availability in terms of Nines rather than percentages.
 If availability is 99.00 percent, it is said to have “2 nines” of availability, and if it is 99.9 percent, it is called “3 nines,” and so on.
-A system with 5 nines (i.e., 99.999%) of availability is said to have a Gold Standard of Availability.
+A system with 5 nines (i.e., 99.999%) is a Gold Standard of Availability.
 Let's take a look at different Nines of Availability.

 The nine’s of availability in system design